davidkorea/AWS/Databases/3_ElastiCache.md

 - Helps make your application stateless
-- Helps reduce load off of databases for **read intensive workloads**

 - AWS takes care of OS maintenance / patching, optimizations, setup, configuration, monitoring, failure recovery and backups
+- None of the caches(redis & memcached) support IAM authentication
+- IAM policies on ElastiCache are only used for AWS API-level security
+- ElastiCache is helpful for **read-heavy** application workloads, Helps reduce load off of databases for **read intensive workloads**
+  - social networks, gaming, media sharing, Q&A portals & compute-intensive workloads (recommendation engines)

 # 1. Redis
 - Redis is an **in-memory key-value store**